Human Design Gates

 What is a hanging Gate?

-A hanging Gate is an activated Gate that doesn’t complete a full Channel.
+A hanging Gate is an activated Gate that does not complete a full Channel.
 It can feel amplified through certain relationships or transits.

 Do I need to memorize all 64 Gates?